Archfx/tinyos/07-ExterInterrupt/README.md

 QEMU: Terminated<br>
 </code>

-In this episode, we have looked at the configuring external pheripherals and generating interupts with that.
-I hope this was a interesting episode since this basic functionality is required when you are dealing with embedded system in future.
+In this episode, we have looked at configuring external peripherals and generating interrupts with that.
+I hope this was an interesting episode since this basic functionality is required when you are dealing with embedded systems in the future.